Lawn Boy (Evison novel): Reception

-Challenge
+Controversy and censorship

+Lawn Boy has regularly been the target of controversy and censorship in the United States.
+In 2022, the American Library Association reported it was the seventh-most-banned and challenged book in the country due to its inclusion of LGBT+ content and being sexually explicit.

-On September 9, 2021, during a board meeting of the Leander Independent School District in Texas, the mother of a student raised concerns about the content present in Lawn Boy, saying "the book was full of obscenity and sexual content".
+On September 9, 2021, during a board meeting of the Leander Independent School District in Texas, the mother of a student raised concerns about the content present in Lawn Boy, saying "the book was full of obscenity and sexual content."
 Three people filed reports with the local police after the meeting.
 A spokesperson for the school district said the book was not present in any curriculum, but was available in some classroom libraries for checkout.

-Later in the month, on a meeting of the Fairfax County Public Schools in Virginia, two other speakers, spurred by the Texas challenge, denounced Evison's book, alongside Maia Kobabe's Gender Queer: A Memoir, "for sexually explicit language, scenes and imagery including what one speaker called 'homoerotic' content".
+Later in the month, on a meeting of the Fairfax County Public Schools in Virginia, two other speakers, spurred by the Texas challenge, denounced Evison's book, alongside Maia Kobabe's Gender Queer: A Memoir, "for sexually explicit language, scenes and imagery including what one speaker called 'homoerotic' content."
 A third speaker also "seemed to critique the books for their LGBTQ story lines and themes."
 In response, officials said the books would be removed from libraries and two committees would be created to assess if the books are appropriate for high school students.
-According to The Washington Post, several members of the Fairfax board "have received messages promising physical violence or even death over their perceived support of the books."
+According to a Fairfax board member, several members of the board "have received messages promising physical violence or even death over their perceived support of the books."

-Some of the passages in the book were considered to be depictions of pedophilia by the parents who spoke at the meetings in both Texas and Virginia.
+Some of the passages in the book were observed to be depictions of pedophilia by the parents who spoke at the meetings in both Texas and Virginia.
 Evison, responding to the allegations, explained that the scene in the book "involves an adult man recalling a sexual encounter he had with another fourth-grader when he was in fourth grade."
-According to the author of the book, after news began spreading about the challenge at the Texas school district, he started to receive death threats.
+Evison said that after news began spreading about the challenge at the Texas school district, he started to receive death threats.

 In November 2021, Fairfax County Public Schools decided to return the two books to its high school libraries following a committee review.

-In December 2021 Wake County Public Libraries responded to a patron complaint about Lawn Boy and Gender Queer.
+In December 2021 Wake County (N.C.)
+Public Libraries responded to a patron complaint about Lawn Boy and Gender Queer.
 They let Lawn Boy remain on shelves but removed Gender Queer.

-In January 2022 Wayzata Public Schools removed the book through informal resolution.
+In January 2022 Wayzata (Minn.)
+Public Schools removed the book through informal resolution.

 In 2022, Lawn Boy was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
 Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
-Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria:
+Many of the books were removed because they contain pornographic material according to the new law, which defines pornography using the following criteria: